publications

 Publications in reverse chronological order according to preprint date.

 The most up-to-date publication list can always be found at my Google Scholar page.
+My ORCID# is 0000-0002-0299-0277.

 - Learning, Optimizing, and Simulating Fermions with Quantum ComputersAndrew ZhaoUniversity of New Mexico , 2023